 To help make your decision easier, we’ve done the homework on both options.
 In this article, we’ll discuss the Hyundai extended warranty in detail, including coverage, cost and more.
 We’ll also see how it compares to the best extended car warranty providers on the market.

-You can use the panel below to start comparing free quotes from our top-rated providers.
+You can use the panel above to start comparing free quotes from our top-rated providers.

 Is a Hyundai Extended Warranty Worth It?

 An extended auto warranty, also called a vehicle service contract, covers expensive car repair costs after your vehicle’s factory warranty expires.
 Compared to other manufacturer-backed warranties, the Hyundai extended warranty is relatively standard.
 Drivers can choose between three coverage plans with term limits up to 10 years/100,000 miles.

 |Hyundai Extended Warranty|

 |Added Benefits||Courtesy towing, roadside assistance, rental car reimbursement, trip interruption coverage and transferable coverage|

 Is it worth it?
 With three plans to choose from and coverage up to 10 years or 100,000 miles, the Hyundai extended warranty can be worth it for many drivers.
 However, sample contracts aren’t available online so it can be difficult to research the warranty coverage.

 Drivers interested in a Hyundai extended warranty, formally called a Hyundai Protection Plan Vehicle Service Contract (VSC), can choose between three levels of coverage: Powertrain, Gold and Platinum.
 Each contract can cover up to 10 years/100,000 miles.

 - Powertrain: Covers your vehicle’s engine, transmission and drive axle